ThierryDeruyttere/Talk2Car-Destination/README.md

 Next, when calling the `get_talk2car_class`, set `load_talk2car_destination` to `True`.
 Talk2Car-Destination will now be loaded.

+# Baselines

+You can find the baselines in the `baselines` folder.

 # Citation
 If you use this dataset, please consider using the following citation:
 ```